 It’s true that essential oils like tea tree oil, thyme oil, and cinnamon oil, to name a few, possess some antibacterial and antiviral activity.

-However, in order to be effective, these essential oils would likely have to be used in such high amounts that they would burn the skin.
+However, in order to be effective, these essential oils would likely have to be used in such high amounts that they would potentially burn the skin.

-A mixture of aloe vera gel and a few drops of essential oils is not effective enough to kill illness-causing viruses or bacteria.
+A mixture of aloe vera gel and a few drops of essential oils is also not effective enough to kill illness-causing viruses or bacteria.

 Witch hazel and essential oils